alitasofficial/oleksandr-bandyliuk-portfolio-v1/README.md

 The `src/consts.ts` file contains website constants of related pages or components.

+**For Astro to generate robots.txt and sitemap files, you need to set the site url in the `astro.config.mjs` file.**

 ```text
 SITE_TITLE - Website title
 SITE_DESCRIPTION - Website description